HCL-TECH-SOFTWARE/connections-automation/README.md

 ### Setting up Haproxy

 Haproxy is used as an example load balancer.
-To ensure it is not trying to bind to the same ports as Nginx, if you are co-locating it together, be sure to set those two variables in your inventory file:
+To ensure it is not trying to bind to the same ports as Nginx, by default, it is going to use non standard ports (81 and 444).

+If you want to change the default ports (81 and 444) edit your all.yml and set up those two variables to different values:

 ```
-[k8s_load_balancers:vars]
-main_port='81'
-main_ssl_port='444'
+main_port: '81'
+main_ssl_port: '444'
 ```

 To install Haproxy only, execute: